ELthomasoPostfix/Microservices/README.md

 Microservice D:

+* The user can share a playlist with another user

+Microservice E:

 * Each user has a feed that lists the last N activities of its friends. (sorted by time) Activities are :
    1. creating a playlist,
    2. adding a song to a playlist,
    3. making a friend
    4. sharing a playlist with a friend.

+## Songs Microservice:

+The songs microservice was provided to us at the start of the assignment.
+It stores artist-title combinations that represent songs.

 # Documentation